 Can’t afford the bond upfront?
 Consider using RentBond

-One of the biggest struggles renters encounter in the moving process is coming up with the rental bond.
-Paying a few weeks in advance, combined with the burden of hefty moving costs can be a stretch on many budgets, especially when the bond hasn’t yet been returned from a previous rental.
+One of the biggest struggles renters encounter in the moving process is coming up with a rental deposit that includes a bond and rent in advance.
+Paying a few weeks in advance, combined with the burden of hefty moving costs, can be a stretch on many budgets, especially when the bond hasn’t yet been returned from a previous rental.

-RentBond makes paying the rental bond, as well as your 2 weeks rent in advance and other moving costs easy.
-When you’re approved for RentBond, we’ll either pay your loan directly to your agent, or to your nominated bank account (so you can pay the agent or landlord yourself).
+RentBond is Rent.com.au’s flexible bond loan option that makes paying your moving costs easy.
+When you apply for a bond loan through RentBond and are approved, we can pay your loan directly to your agent or your nominated bank account (so you can pay the agent or landlord yourself).

 You then pay us back over the term of your lease or until the loan is paid in full.
-Find out more about RentBond for your next rental lease.
+If you need a bond loan for your next rental, find out more about how RentBond can help.

 “RentBond was easy to apply for and saved me an enormous amount of hassle financially while I moved from one place to the next.
-I’d recommend RentBond to anyone who finds themselves in a similar situation going forward.”
+I’d recommend RentBond to anyone who finds themselves in a similar situation in the future.”
 Queensland renter Donna Sooalo.